-- Do not common vent with any other vented appliance - Do not use Type-B vent as the actual exhaust vent system for the appliance.
+- Do not reduce the exhaust or combustion air vent - Do not common vent with any other vented appliance - Do not use Type-B vent as the actual exhaust vent system for the appliance.

 DANGER: Flue gas poisoning!

 Failure to vent the exhaust gases to the outside (see table 5 for proper material) may result in dangerous flue gases filling the structure in which it is installed.